-The NYISO expects all Generators to communicate any expected additional costs incurred as a result of operating during an OFO condition or instructions restricting imbalance usage with the Mitigation References (MR) team.
+The NYISO expects all generatorsGenerators to communicate-with the Mitigation References (MR) team any expected additional costs incurred as a result of operating during an OFO condition or instructions restricting imbalance usage: with the Mitigation References (MR) team.

 • Generators are expected to comply with the provisions of the NYISO Reference Level Manual; specifically section 6.3.2 Bidding, fuel procurement and reference updates in the presence of gas balancing costs or Operational Flow Orders.